coleifer/walrus/docs/models.rst

 Walrus supports basic filtering.
 The filtering options available vary by field type, so that :py:class:`TextField`, :py:class:`UUIDField` and similar non-scalar types support only equality and inequality tests.
 Scalar values, on the other hand, like integers, floats or dates, support range operations.

+.. warning:: You must specify ``index=True`` to be able to use a field for filtering.

 Let's see how this works by filtering on name and dob.
 The :py:meth:`~Model.query` method returns zero or more objects, while the :py:meth:`~Model.get` method requires that there be exactly one result:

 .. code-block:: pycon